"I believe that banking

 New

-Zealand and the Philippines.
+Zealand, India and the

 It is explained further using dynamic models in "Formula